JiwooRyu/carbon-aware-re-ai/README.md

 # carbon-aware-re-ai
 A requirements engineering framework and lightweight PoC for analyzing trade-offs between AI model performance and carbon efficiency.

-# Carbon-Aware Requirements Engineering for AI Systems: A Vision for Sustainability-Driven Trade-off Decisions

-This repository contains the official **Proof-of-Concept (PoC)** implementation for our vision paper: *"Carbon-Aware Requirements Engineering for AI Systems: A Vision for Sustainability-Driven Trade-off Decisions"*.

 ---

 ## 📌 Overview